-ENGR 600 Engineering Research Methods 3(3,0) This course intro oduces students to quantitative and qualitative me thods for engaging in meaningful rese earch.
-The student, at the end of the course, will a ıttain skills in research intent and desi gn, methodology and technique, format and pr esentation, and data management.
-T hroughout the course, the student's ability to u se this knowledge to become a more e effective researcher will be developed.
-In particular ar, the student will be able to develop able to develop a hypothesis about a research problem and develop related questions; frame the prob frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support decis to support decisions in front of stakeholders.
+ENGR 600 Engineering Research Methods 3(3,0) This course introduces students to quantitative and qualitative methods for engaging in meaningful i esearch.
+The student, at the end of the cours e, will attain skills in research intent and design, methodology and technique, form at and presentation, and data mana agement.
+Throughout the course, the student' s ability to use this knowledge to b pecome a more effective researcher will be dev eloped.
+In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support decisions in front of stakeholders.

-CIVE 690 Capstone Research Project 3(3, 0) A capstone cou rse requiring group work in one of the emphasis areas offered by the Department.
-The e project is to be carried out under the supervision n of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
-Prerequisite: ENGL 217.
+CIVE 690 Capstone Research Project 3(3, 0) A capstone course requiring group work in one of the emphasis areas offered by the Department.
+The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to gradu uation projects structure and content).
+Prerequis site: ENGL 217.